 It should give information about the terms and conditions of employment.
 For example, how many hours the person does and what they do.

 Permitted Paid Engagements

 What do I need to do when I arrive in the UK?

-When you arrive, you must make sure the Border Force staff stamp your passport.
+If you are a visa national, you must make sure the Border Force staff stamp your passport.